 |Enrolment modes:||Trimester 1: Burwood (Melbourne), Waurn Ponds (Geelong), Cloud (online)|

-Geelong: 1 x 2 hour Seminar per week
+Waurn Ponds: 1 x 2-hour seminar per week

 Unit Fee Information